 Cloudy skies and chilly temperatures in upstate New York and Annapolis, Md., sent would-be fliers searching for warmer climes, and Pensacola’s 1,000-acre Naval Yard, which dated to before the Civil War, was just the ticket.

 The navy had closed the facility in 1911, the same year it started flying.
 Aviation training began officially in January 1914, with seven airplanes and a handful of pilots.
 The rest, as they say, is history.

 Experience Pensacola’s high-flying history at the National Naval Aviation Museum, where more than 350,000 square feet of exhibits includes some 150 historic aircraft including World War I biplanes and rare planes like the NC-4, the first to cross the Atlantic.

 Try your hand at Top Gun Air Combat flight simulators, catch an IMAX® film and take a peek at the $50 million Flight Academy, where 7th- to 12th-graders see if they have what it takes to fly.
 Admission to the museum is free.

 Then there are the Angels, whose practice from March through November can be seen from the museum’s viewing area, and every Wednesday, the pilots stop by to answer questions and sign autographs.

-The annual Pensacola Beach Air Show – to be held July 9, 2012 – is always a huge event.
+The annual Pensacola Beach Air Show is always a huge event.
 On your smartphone, download the free Blue Angels app to stay in touch with Blues news.